FazalLabBCM/FazalLabPipelines/docs/index.md

 # Pipelines to Process Your Raw Data
 Congratulations!
 You have just collected raw data from an experiment, and now you need to process it!
-This page has instructions for when and how to use use each of the Fazal Lab pipelines.
+This page has instructions for when and how to use each of the Fazal Lab pipelines.

 ## Begin Here